 It’s usually quicker and easier to directly ask someone for help.
 Talking with the right expert provides the learner with the most accurate information and saves time spent digging through a database.
 In turn, the learner can share their newfound knowledge with others.
 It’s a win all around.

-The EVAN360 app is built to enable faster and more personal knowledge transfer by connecting learners directly with experts in minutes.
+EVAN360 is built to enable faster and more personal knowledge transfer by connecting learners directly with experts in minutes.
 Companies organize a network of experts to whom learners can connect whenever they have a question.
 The right expert can pick up a request in minutes and provide assistance in the moment.
 It frees learners from database overload and the uncertainty of who to contact for help.
 Ultimately, it improves productivity and gives employees a better working experience.

-EVAN360 makes a better learning experience possible.
+EVAN360 makes a better learning experience easier and possible.